21st Lancers

-The 21st Lancers (Empress of India's) was a cavalry regiment of the British Army, raised in 1858 and amalgamated with the 17th Lancers in 1922 to form the 17th/21st Lancers.
+The 21st Lancers (Empress of India's) was a cavalry regiment of the British Army, raised in 1858 and combined with the 17th Lancers in 1922 to form the 17th/21st Lancers.
 Perhaps its most famous engagement was the Battle of Omdurman, where Winston Churchill (then an officer of the 4th Hussars), rode with the unit.

 History

 The 21st Lancers aboard a Nile steamer connecting the Egyptian railway at Asyut with the newly built Sudanese system during the 1898 campaign of the Mahdist War.